Cephalotripsy (band)

 Cephalotripsy is an American slam death metal band from California.
-The group formed in 2003 and have released one album, three demos and promos and have been included on a split with Membro Genitali Befurcator.
+The group formed in 2003 and have released two albums, three demos and promos and have been included on a split with Membro Genitali Befurcator.
 The band is characterized by their very slow death metal style, which focuses primarily on playing slam riffs.
 They are also known as one of the most influential bands to play the 'slam' style of death metal.